 - Product/Service (what it is; why distinctive)

-- Team (bread/depth of skills; ability to execute)
+- Team (breadth/depth of skills; ability to execute)

-- Opportunity (market size/need, ability to penetrate, strong value proposition & business model)
+- Opportunity (market size/need, ability to penetrate, strong value proposition and business model)

 - Context (favorable regulatory/tax/political and industry context; competitive landscape/advantage)